dickiesanders/VLM-Batch-Deployment/llm/NOTES.md

 * Funny enough, there's no Pydantic core feature to return default_value() if field not validated

+## VLM Experimentations:

+* Install flash-attention: `pip install flash-attn --no-build-isolation`
+  * Seems there's a bug with flash-attn and vllm-vision: flash-attn is actually not used.
+* GuidedSampling:
+  * Guide the text generation to JSON
+  * But takes more time
+  * Qwen-2.5-vl already fine-tuned for structured output.

 ## Batch Deployment

 * Job stuck in RUNNABLE: